symbiote/silverstripe-gridfieldextensions/README.md

   custom grid field detail views including tabs, breadcrumbs and other CMS features.
 * `GridFieldTitleHeader` - a simple header which displays column titles.

+This branch will aim for compatibility with SilverStripe 4.x.

+For SilverStripe 3.x, please see the [compatible branch](https://github.com/silverstripe-australia/silverstripe-gridfieldextensions/tree/1).

 See [docs/en/index.md](docs/en/index.md) for documentation and examples.